93-year-old man summits Yosemite's Half Dome with son, granddaughter

 MARIPOSA COUNTY, Calif.
 (KFSN) -- Cheers echoed from Half Dome in Yosemite National as 93-year-old Everett Kalin reached the summit earlier this month.

-The retired professor from Oakland just added the challenging climb to his list of other fantastic feats, including jumping out of an airplane for his birthday last year.
+The retired professor from Oakland just added the challenging climb to his list of other fantastic feats, including jumping out of an airplane for his birthday two years ago.

-"I went up to the airport in Novato and got in the plane and the guy got on my back and up we went and down we went and Iiked that a lot," said Everett.
+"I went up to the airport in Novato, got in the plane, the guy got on my back and up we went, down we went and I Iiked that a lot," said Everett.

 He says his next goal just "came to him" and since his son, Jon, is an avid backpacker, climbing Yosemite's Half Dome wasn't a half-bad idea.